Buses in Milton Keynes: Urban Services

 Urban services in Milton Keynes have been operated by several companies under a wide range of names since the city's creation in 1967.
 Since 2010, the principal operator has been Arriva Shires & Essex, who acquired the independent MK Metro in 2006.
 The operation was initially branded as Arriva MK Star.
 The Arriva urban network has continually reduced in size since then and now consists of only the busiest key urban routes, with other areas being covered by Council contract routes or by other operators such as Uno and Stagecoach.
 A number of independent operators have begun providing services within the urban area where the Arriva network has contracted; principal among these are Aylesbury-based Red Rose Travel.
-Some of the longer distance routes detailed below also provide journeys within the urban area, such as Britannia Bus route 89, 40 and 52 and Z&S Transport route 50.
-Uno currently operates services C1, C10, C11 & CX to Cranfield with the C1, C10 & C11 continuing to Bedford.
+Some of the longer distance routes detailed below also provide journeys within the urban area, such as Arriva Shires & Essex route 89, Red Rose Travel routes 21 linking Central Milton Keynes with Olney and Lavendon and the 100 Express Service providing a quicker link between Aylesbury and Milton Keynes and Z&S Transport route 50.
+Uno currently operates services C1, C10, C11 and CX to Cranfield with the C1, C10 and C11 continuing to Bedford.
 Stagecoach also operate service 41 through Olney and Lavendon from Northampton to Bedford.

 (Bus services within Milton Keynes are complemented by a frequent train service between the major centres of Wolverton, Central Milton Keynes and Bletchley, operated by West Midlands Trains.
 A less frequent hourly train service on the Marston Vale Line also links Bletchley railway station to Fenny Stratford, Bow Brickhill, Woburn Sands and Aspley Guise railway stations between Mondays and Saturdays.)